 At left: Ch.
-Roger of the Fens, the first Bullmastiff champion in the U.K. and sire of the Colliass family’s first Bullmastiff.
+Roger of the Fens, an early Bullmastiff champion in the U.K. and sire of the Colliass family’s first Bullmastiff.

 During World War II, we lost Roger.
 At that time it was very difficult to find another Bullmastiff.
 The numbers in the country were down to very low levels, with very few breeders able to maintain kennels.
 Eventually, however, Mum and Dad tracked down a fawn bitch puppy to be our pet.
 Subsequently, it was felt puppies would be good for the bitch’s well-being, which was a common idea of the time, and she was mated to the brindle dog Peregrine of Harbex.

 Mum and Dad had no real ideas concerning future breeding and showing, but Florence and Ted Warren (Harbex) were keen to encourage them.
 Two puppies were kept, and Dad, with the Warrens’ encouragement, decided to show them both and ended up winning a special breeders class and a silver cup with one of them.
 From this win, the passion for showing and breeding grew, and from then on, Mum and Dad began the quest to breed and own the best Bullmastiffs, with the main aim of improving overall type.
 They enjoyed the show scene immensely, and the satisfaction of making lasting, warm friendships and producing top-class dogs.
 Without doubt the whole thing completely took over their lives.